beevik/etree/README.md

 See http://godoc.org/github.com/beevik/etree for the godoc-formatted API documentation.

-Note that this package supports only a simplified version of XML.
-For instance, it does not support the use of XML namespaces.
-Nor does it fully support the XPath standard.
+Note that this package supports only a simplified version of the XPath standard.
+See comments on the Path struct for more details.

 ###Example: Creating an XML document